vfxetc/vee/docs/pipeline.rst

 Since we cannot trust that the standard ``make; make install`` pattern will actually install into a prefix provided to ``./configure``, we do not run ``make install``.

+An optional ``--make-install`` flag signals that it is safe to do so.

 ``python setup.py install``